vlcn-io/vlcn-orm/README.md

 `SQL` isn't the only backend. `ORM`s must go beyond the "R" (relational) in ORM.

-In addition to a polyglot of languages, we have a polyglot of storage mediums.
+Our applications, in addition to being a collection of languages, are a collection of storage mediums.
 Blob stores, Document Stores, Graph stores, custom binary formats to legacy storage backends and services, etc.

 Not all of these mediums are relational nor do they all speak `SQL`.